MortalFlesh/symfony-console-subscriber/README.md

 ## Usage

 ### Comparision
-It is same as using `SymfonStyle` directly, you just use `EventDispatcher` to handle your events.
+It is same as using `SymfonyStyle` directly, you just use `EventDispatcher` to handle your events.

 `SymfonyStyle`
 ```php